Event-based Photometric Bundle Adjustment: Experiments

 As pointed out in \cite{Guo24tro}, the main difficulty of real-world evaluation lies in utilizing real data that conforms with the purely rotational motion assumption of the problem.
 Real-world sequences are recorded hand-held and contain residual translations, which affect the events, and in turn affect the estimated rotations.
 For evaluation purposes, comparing such estimated motion to the GT rotations from a \mbox{6-DOF} mocap system \cite{Mueggler17ijrr} can be misleading if the residual translations are non-negligible.
 Therefore, in photometric BA, we turn to the PhE as an overall sensible figure of merit.

 \Cref{fig:traj:boxes,fig:traj:dynamic} show the initial and refined \cmaxw{} rotations on \boxes{} and \dynamic{}, respectively, whose differences are small at this scale. \Cref{tab:real:cg:small:rmse} reports the ARE of all front-ends with respect to the mocap GT rotations; the refined ARE fluctuates slightly above and below the initial values.
-In all these results there are no big differences between the camera rotations before and after refinement because all of them contain compensation for the translational motion component.
+In all these results there are no big differences between the camera rotations before and after refinement because all of them contain compensation for the translational motion component. \EPBA{} reports similar ARE as \cite{Guo24eccv}, while shows smaller ARE than \cmaxslam{}.